Tuesday, 17 June, 8:00 a.m. to approximately 2:00 p.m.

 Long-term ecological monitoring has allowed the collection of information on the current health of resources within the Park and the prediction of future conditions, providing park and natural resource managers with useful products for recreation planning, conservations, and restoration programs, along with early identification of critical issues.

-Trip includes round trip transportation from and to UCR, Friday night at the Hampton Inn and Suites in Oxnard, box lunch Saturday, boat fee, water, snacks, and Saturday night at the Mission Inn in Riverside.
-All food except for breakfast Saturday morning at the Hampton Inn and lunch on the island are on your own.
+Trip includes round trip transportation from UCR, Friday night at the Hampton Inn and Suites in Oxnard, box lunch Saturday, boat fee, water, snacks, and Saturday night at the Mission Inn in Riverside.
+All food costs, except for breakfast Saturday morning at the Hampton Inn and lunch on the island, are on your own.
 Cost: $325 per person double; $540 per person single.

 Saturday, 21 June, 9:30 a.m. to approximately 5:30 p.m.